mae-llo/valorant-agents/README.md

 # React + Vite
+Extreme WIP.
+Live on Vercel [here](https://valorant-agents-gamma.vercel.app/).
 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+Just kind of a for-fun project using the Valorant API.

 Currently, two official plugins are available: